 The DRAI payments will be distributed by various community organizations throughout the state.
 California Rural Legal Assistance Foundation (CRLAF) is distributing DRAI payments for individuals living in the following counties: Yuba, Sutter, Yolo, Sacramento, San Joaquin, Stanislaus, Tuolumne, and Mariposa.
-For a complete list of the organizations serving other counties, please click here.

 Yes.
 All information and documentation provided will be kept confidential and secure.
 The information you provide to CRLAF will only be used to confirm your eligibility and provide the assistance to you.
 We will provide general demographic information (e.g. age, gender, preferred language, etc.) to the State of California about applicants, but none of your personal information (e.g. name, address, etc.) will be given to or accessible by any government agency.